Busy, stressed, and out of shape.

 Find a program that is customizable, proven to work, and is something you actually enjoy doing.
 These are the 3 pillars of a great exercise and nutrition program.

 Another great tip?
-Find someone to hold you accountable.
+Find a person or a community to hold you accountable.

 No one always feels like working out or choosing a salad over fries.
-But when we’re being held accountable by another person, we’re more likely to do it anyways.
+But when we’re being held accountable by another person or we belong to a group going after a collective goal, we’re more likely to do it anyways.